puppetlabs/bolt/documentation/troubleshooting.md

   ```
 If you're still getting "connection refused" messages, try disabling SSL.
 By
 default, Bolt connects to targets over WinRM using the HTTPS port 5986.
 Your
-target may not be set up to connect over HTTPS.
+target might not be set up to connect over HTTPS.
 If you disable SSL, Bolt
 connects to the target using the HTTP port 5985.
 You can disable SSL in one of
 the following ways: